G00364756/Programming_Project/README.md

 6. Identify the standard deviation of the attributes for each class.

-In statistics, the standard deviation is a measure that is used to quantify the amount of variation or dispersion of a set of data values.
+The standard deviation is a measure of the amount of variation or dispersion of a set of data values.
 A low standard deviation indicates that the data points tend to be close to the mean of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values.
 The standard deviation of a random variable, statistical population, data set, or probability distribution is the square root of its variance.[7]

 7. Principal Component Analysis (PCA)